The First Latex Mattresses

 - In 1931, Dunlop Tyre and Rubber Company sold the first latex mattress, made with the firm’s Dunlopillo® foam rubber.

 - In 1935, latex mattresses were made and sold to Sears, Roebuck & Co. by Ansil Talalay and Joseph Leon, who later developed the Talalay process.

 - In the 1950s, the Foamex division of Firestone advertised its foam rubber mattress.
 This may have been made of synthetic (styrene-butadiene) rubber, which had been developed just before World War II.

-This option for Fibro-Pedic and Soft-Pedic mattresses is standard in Tempflow and Snuggle-Pedic mattresses.
+The Airflow Transfer System is an available option for Selectabed mattresses, including Latex Mattresses.
 Although open-cell memory foam is now the standard for most memory foam mattresses and pillows (the original memory foam was closed-cell foam), better airflow is needed for efficient cooling.
-Airflow is also the key to cooling with gel, since it otherwise becomes heat-saturated and no longer able to siphon off heat.
+Airflow is also the key to all-night cooling with gel, since it otherwise becomes heat-saturated and no longer able to siphon off heat.

 How It Works

-The visible component of the Airflow Transfer System is the Kool-Flow cover, which lets air freely enter and exit the mattress.
-Internal structure lets air flow through.
+The visible component of the Airflow Transfer System is the Kool-Flow cover, which lets air freely enter and exit the mattress though its knitted-in Micro-Vents, both on top and on the sides.
+Then the internal structure of the mattress lets air flow through.
 The upper layers are vertically ventilated with numerous perforations.
-Horizontal channels are cut into the top surface of the base layer.
-This lets heated air flow down and out, and cool air in and up, as seen in this video.
+Horizontal channels cut into the top surface of the base layer let air flow horizontally to the sides.
+This lets heated air flow down and out, and cool air flow in and up.